LegacyLands/legacy-lands-library/cache/README.md

 The original purpose of this module was to design a L1 cache for the `mongodb` module, but now it is **general-purpose **.

+The multi-level cache originally expected to be handled by the `data` module will be directly handled by the `cache` module.

 ### usage

 ```kotlin